abdshomad/slides-ai/prd/07_enhancements.md

 ### Content & AI Capabilities

 *   **AI-Suggested Layouts:** The AI will analyze the content of a slide (e.g., a list of steps, a comparison of two products) and proactively suggest the most effective layout (e.g., Timeline, Comparison) to best represent the information.
-*   **Brand Kit Customization:** Users can define a "Brand Kit" by uploading a logo and specifying primary/secondary colors and fonts.
-The AI will then use these assets to generate presentations that are perfectly aligned with the user's corporate or personal branding.
 *   **Advanced Data Visualization:** Building upon the existing chart generation from text prompts, this feature would enable the AI to generate complex charts, graphs, and tables from structured data (e.g., CSV upload, pasted table).

 ### Integration & Collaboration